minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Minnesota Traffic Court Records Public Records?

 Documented proceedings from a court of record are classified public records and, as such, are available to members of the general public under the public access to information law.
-Ergo, members of the public can request access to any traffic record, with the exemption of records that a judge has restricted.
+Ergo, members of the public can request access to any traffic record, except for records that a judge has restricted.

 Getting a Traffic Ticket in Minnesota

-A Minnesota traffic ticket or citation is a computer-generated long-form document issued by a law enforcement officer for violations of traffic statutes in the state of Minnesota.
-It indicates the officer's sworn statement regarding their observations of the alleged violation.
+A Minnesota traffic ticket or citation is a computer-generated long-form document issued by a law enforcement officer for violations of traffic statutes in Minnesota.
+It indicates the officer's sworn statement regarding their observations of the alleged infringement.
 The officer may complete the citation, containing a citation number and information pertinent to the violation.
 This information may include the full name, date of birth, address, height, weight, gender, and race of the alleged violator.
-If the offender is a juvenile, then name and address (if different) of parents or legal guardians may be provided.
+If the offender is a juvenile, then the name and address (if different) of parents or legal guardians may be provided.
 Details about the violator's license and information about the vehicle involved in the violation may also be noted on the ticket.
-The citation may indicate the time, date, and location of the alleged offense, including the county.
-The offense(s) noted may be listed with a charge description and the statute/ordinance deemed to have been violated.
+The citation may indicate the alleged offense's time, date, and location, including the county.
+The offense(s) noted may be listed with a charge description and the statute/ordinance deemed violated.

 Minnesota does not operate a points-based driving record system, but violations are reported to the Department of Public Safety (DPS).
-Convictions are noted on your driving record, and repeat or habitual offenders and violations that demonstrate a pattern of dangerous driving may receive added penalties, including having your license suspended or revoked.
-There are four basic levels of traffic violations- petty misdemeanors, misdemeanors, gross misdemeanors, and felonies- and each carries different fines, penalties, and jail time (where applicable).
+Convictions are noted on your driving record, and repeat or habitual offenders and violations that demonstrate a dangerous driving pattern may receive added penalties, including suspension or revocation of your license.
+There are four basic levels of traffic violations- petty misdemeanors, misdemeanors, gross misdemeanors, and felonies- each carries different fines, penalties, and jail time (where applicable).
+In some extreme cases, such as Felony Overspeeding in Minnesota, speeding may be prosecuted as a felony when it involves reckless disregard for human life, serious bodily injury, or fatalities.
 Certain violations are deemed Payable Offenses.
-These offenses are mostly petty misdemeanors, come with no jail time, and can be handled sans a court appearance.
+These offenses are mostly petty misdemeanors with no jail time and can be handled without a court appearance.
 Some misdemeanors fall under this classification as well.

 Traffic citations come with penalties consisting of fines and other charges.
-Total fine amounts are not available until after the law enforcement agency files the citation with the court and inputs it into the Minnesota Court Information System (MNCIS), a process that could take up to ten business days.
-Afterward, you may use the court's web portal to search (by citation number) for the total amount and make the payment, or you may contact the Minnesota Court Payment Center (MNCPC) for help.
+Total fine amounts are unavailable until the law enforcement agency files the citation with the court and inputs it into the Minnesota Court Information System (MNCIS).
+This process could take up to ten business days.
+Afterward, you may search the court's web portal (by citation number) for the total amount and make the payment or contact the Minnesota Court Payment Center (MNCPC) for help.

-Typically, Minnesota traffic violations and infractions are separated into moving and non-moving offenses.
+Minnesota traffic violations and infractions are typically separated into moving and non-moving offenses.
 Moving violations are traffic law offenses committed by a moving vehicle.
 Non-moving violations tend to occur with parked cars or due to faulty or broken vehicle equipment.
 Non-moving violations can be cited on moving vehicles, but such violations may be differentiated by law.
-Non-moving violations are not reported to the Minnesota Department of Public Safety and are not recorded on the offenders' driving record.
+Non-moving violations are not reported to the Minnesota Department of Public Safety or recorded on the offender's driving record.

 Counties, cities, and towns in Minnesota are authorized to establish administrative citations that may be imposed by peace officers instead of petty misdemeanors in specific circumstances.
-The statutes and ordinances violated may be the same, the legal process and penalties may be different.
+The statutes and ordinances violated may be the same, but the legal process and penalties may differ.

 What to Do When You Get a Traffic Ticket in Minnesota?